 A beautiful green lawn is what everyone strives for.
-Spring is approaching and it’s only appropriate to learn how to get rid of dandelions within your lawn with the proper weed control.
+Spring is approaching, so it's important to learn how to get rid of dandelions within your lawn with the proper weed control.

 Even some of the best cared for lawns contain the yellow and white weeds, dandelions.
-These weeds are hard to control if not treated in the right way.
-Since they are difficult to completely eliminate, there are ways to get around that and it starts by removing the entire plant from the root.
+These weeds are hard to control if not treated the right way.
+Since they are difficult to eliminate, there are ways to start by removing the entire plant from the root.

 Prevention and Maintenance

-The visible dandelions are the ones you’ll want to dig up from the root, and continuing to keep the new weeds from establishing themselves within your lawn.
+The visible dandelions are the ones you’ll want to dig up from the root.
 How do you do that?
 You could manually go out and maintain your lawn every week.
 Manually pulling the dandelions out from your lawn by hand, you will less likely be able to remove the entire stem and root.
 If you don’t have the time for that labor, our lawn care program can maintain your lawn and eliminate the weeds that invade your beautiful green grass.

 In order to prevent the yellow and white dandelions from sprouting, it’s best to keep a thick lawn.
 Having your lawn mower at a high setting, along with providing it a regular feeding program will enable you to obtain a thick and healthy lawn.

 Identifying dandelions from other weeds can be difficult at times.
 Dandelions are a broadleaf perennial.
 Dandelions can grow in almost any soil and are found in full sunlight areas.

 Once spring hits, you will be able to see the new sprouts that start to emerge from the taproot.
 The taproot can be anywhere from 2 to 3 feet deep within the soil.
 These weeds grow yellow flowers that mature and later on turn into white puffballs.
 These white puffballs contain seeds that spread through the wind and expand within your lawn.